How to Pick the Best Game Influencer Marketing Strategy for Your Gaming Studio

 Why are influencers dominating the marketing world?

 There are a few reasons for this.
-The first is that there are many influencers to choose from, and they all specialize in different things.
+The first is that there are many influencers to choose from, specializing in different things.
 If you manufacture chalk for snooker cues, for example, there are big names in the sport like Judd Trump and Ronnie O’Sullivan, but there are also smaller influencers like the YouTube channel Break from Life, with 85,000 subscribers.

-Very few companies can work with the top celebrities, and the chances are that unless you’re a gaming company that’s a household name or has a huge budget, you’re not going to get to work with Ninja or Shroud.
-And until social networking and blogging changed the game, that was the end of the line.
+Very few companies can work with the top celebrities, and the chances are that unless you’re a gaming company that’s a household name or has a huge budget, you won’t get to work with Markiplier or Shroud.
+And until social networking and blogging changed the game, that was the end of influencers.

 Now, there are plenty of influencers and micro-influencers to choose from, and they’re also more accessible than ever to reach out to through their websites and Twitter feeds.
-Plus, you don’t have to shell out millions for Kylie Jenner to post on Instagram when you work with one.
+Plus, you don’t have to shell out millions for Kylie Jenner to upload a single post on Instagram when you work with one.

 Creating the best influencer marketing strategy for your business